 There are two types of GPU cards — integrated and discrete.
 Integrated graphics cards are embedded within the CPU, and are usually less powerful than discrete.
 Discrete, or dedicated graphics cards, are mounted on their own circuit board and have their own memory and cooling fan.

-Most PCs include integrated graphics cards that are powerful enough for casual gaming and watching 4K videos, but they’ll struggle with software that require heavy processing power or games on their highest resolution settings.
+Most PCs include integrated graphics cards that are powerful enough for casual gaming and watching 4K videos, but they’ll struggle with software that requires heavy processing power or games on their highest resolution settings.
 Serious gamers or graphic design professionals should most likely get an integrated graphics card to ensure better performance.

 In general, you’ll need a dedicated graphics card of at least 6GB for gaming at 1080p resolution and 8GB for higher resolutions, like 4K.